brandon-rhodes/python-patterns/gang-of-four/abstract-factory/index.rst

-If you are interested in variations on this pattern — where a class uses its instance attributes to remember how it’s supposed to create a specific kind of object — then try reading about the :doc:`/gang-of-four/factory-method/index` which explores several variations on this maneuver.
+If you are interested in variations on this pattern — where a class uses its instance attributes to remember how it’s supposed to create a specific kind of object — then try reading about the :doc:`Factory Method </gang-of-four/factory-method/index>` which explores several variations on this maneuver.

 But to arrive at the Abstract Factory pattern,